Dartvauder/NeuroSandboxWebUI/README.md

 ## How to use:

-#### Interface has two tabs: LLM and Stable Diffusion.
+#### Interface has three tabs: LLM, Stable Diffusion and AudioCraft.
 Select the one you need and follow the instructions below

 ### LLM: